 "Well, he is—"

-"Then why are they all avoid-y?"
+"Then why are they like that?"

 "He wouldn't open up the Secrets room, would he?"